What You'll Find in This Section

 Researchers estimate that there are between 4-6 million children in U.S. public schools who have at least one family member who is undocumented, and the majority of these children are U.S. citizens themselves.
 These families are known as "mixed-status" families.
 Learn more about the unique challenges and concerns for these families from the resources below, as well as the strengths and achievements that educators are seeing their immigrant students and families demonstrate during uncertain times.

 As news reports about the future of DACA dominate the headlines, schools and individual educators can play an important role in helping to inform and support immigrant students and families during uncertain times.

 Schools play a unique role in providing support and information for immigrant students and families, many of whom are English language learners.

-These classroom resources and booklists address the topic of family separations at the border and the situation of unaccompanied minors.
-We will add new resources as they become available.
+These classroom resources and booklists address the topic of family separations, detention centers, and the situation of unaccompanied minors.

 English language learners can face a number of difficult situations at a young age, such as moving to a new country, trying to fit into a new school, and learning a different language.
 ELLs may also have responsibilites in their families for younger siblings, for contributing to the family by working, or for translating for their parents.
 In addition, special populations may face traumatic experiences.
 These resources provide guidance on how to help address some of these needs and considerations for students of different ages.